cb2866/BKProject/README.md

 # CBM Nets Project

-This project focuses on the Brooklyn Nets and their three pointer stats for the 2022-2023 season, with a focus on analyzing the team's performance in shooting three-point shots.
+This project focuses on the Brooklyn Nets and their three pointer stats for the current season, with a focus on analyzing the team's performance in shooting three-point shots.
 The project currently looks at the team's three-point attempts, three-points scored, and percentage of successful shots.
-The data will be analyzed to identify trends and patterns, such as which players are the most effective at shooting three-pointers, which lineups perform best, and how the team's three-point shooting affects their overall performance.
 The insights gained from this analysis could be used to inform strategies for future games and help the team optimize their performance in three-point shooting.

 ## Tech Stack